OOub/hummus/README.md

 #### **Premake Actions and Options**

 ###### Using xCode on macOS
-To use Xcode as an IDE on macOS, go the Adonis base directory and run ``premake4 xcode4``
+To use Xcode as an IDE on macOS, go the Hummus base directory and run ``premake4 xcode4``

 ###### Building Without Qt
-In case you do not want to use the Qt GUI, you can build Adonis without any Qt dependencies by running ``premake4 --without-qt gmake`` instead of ``premake4 gmake``
+In case you do not want to use the Qt GUI, you can build Hummus without any Qt dependencies by running ``premake4 --without-qt gmake`` instead of ``premake4 gmake``

 ###### Premake Help
 Run ``premake4 --help`` for more information